Tanya Irwin Piano

 I teach music at a professional level.
 This means that if students decide later to choose music as a profession, they have the correct foundation.
 I use a detailed approach to the piano technique.
 It includes the beauty of tone, articulation, pronunciation, breathing, and phrasing.
 The main quality of the Russian classical musical education is that learning is always enjoyable; music is always taught from a concept of “wholeness”.
 I teach my students the same way.

-I feel privileged to be able to comprehend and appreciate the beauty of classical music.
+I feel fortunate to be able to comprehend and appreciate the beauty of classical music.
 I admire famous concert pianists such as Vladimir Horowitz, Sviatoslav Richter, Arthur Rubinstein, Vladimir Ashkenazy and Evgeny Kissin.

 A music piece comes to me as a mental image, a picture with lots of details and colors.
 A musical composition tells me a story: listening to music is like reading a book.